google-ai-edge/mediapipe/mediapipe/docs/mediapipe_ios_setup.md

 2. Open `mediapipe/Mediapipe.tulsiproj` using the Tulsi app.

+    Important: If Tulsi displays an error saying "Bazel could not be found", press the "Bazel..." button in the Packages tab and select the `bazel` executable in your homebrew `/bin/` directory.

 3. Select the MediaPipe config in the Configs tab, then press the Generate button below.
 You will be asked for a location to save the Xcode project.
     Once the project is generated, it will be opened in Xcode.